darman84/Minimum-Knight-Moves/README.md

 In above diagram Knight takes 3 step to reach  from (4, 5) to (1, 1) (4, 5) -> (5, 3) -> (3, 2)  -> (1, 1)  as shown in diagram

 **Additional**: Using OpenGL, create an illustration of the path that your knight takes to reach the target

+## Changelog

+#### Version 0.1.0

+- Initial project release
+- User input of knight position and target position not yet implemented
+- OpenGL usage not yet implemented
+- Program currently only displays in CMD how many steps the knight needs to take